omarfarukk/java-discount-repository/README.md

 #6.
 UML Class Diagram for the Project
 =====================================
 * GO to the Project Root Location, in this case it is "bill-discount-app"
 * Find UML Diagram in "model.ucls" file .
-You might view this file using "The ObjectAid UML Explorer for Eclipse Plugin"
+You might view this file using "The ObjectAid UML Explorer for Eclipse Plugin".